Leen0th/SearchEngine/README.md

   - **BST-enhanced Inverted Index** for faster lookups.
 - Provides Big-O analysis to evaluate the efficiency of each method.

-### 🖥️ User Interface
-- A menu-driven interface allows users to:
-  - Enter Boolean or Ranked queries.
-  - View the number of indexed documents and tokens.

 ---

 ## How it Works